 To vote in Texas, you must first register.
 There are many ways to register.
 No matter which way you choose, your county’s voter registrar must receive your application at least 30 days before an election.

 Ways to register to vote:

-- In-person at your county’s Voter Registrar office
+- In-person.
+Visit your county’s Voter Registrar office.

 - Online.
-Print, sign, and mail it to your county’s Voter Registrar office.
+Fill out your voter registration application through our online portal here, then print, sign, and mail it to your county’s Voter Registrar office.

 Prepare to vote

 You may present one of the following approved forms of photo ID to vote in person in Texas:

 - Texas Election Identification Certificate

 - U.S. Military identification card with the person’s photo